ParaloomPARALOOM

 Monitoring

-Health, readiness, and Prometheus metrics endpoints exposed by paraloom validators.
+Health, readiness, and Prometheus metrics endpoints, plus log-based monitoring for paraloom validators.

 Monitoring

-Every paraloom validator exposes three operational HTTP endpoints on a configurable metrics port (default 0.0.0.0:9300).
-They are deliberately separate from the gossip port, so you can firewall them or expose them only to your monitoring stack.
+The server is designed to expose three operational HTTP endpoints, deliberately separate from the gossip port (libp2p listens on TCP 9300), so you can firewall them or expose them only to your monitoring stack.

 Implementation: src/health/.
 Closing issue: #67.